Finding Your Flow

 Handwriting practice, coloring sheets, and fun manipulative learning tools are all wonderful examples of independent learning times.
 Schedule it out or let it come naturally, either way use this time to complete simple tasks throughout your day!
 Typical handwriting time in our house is around 15 minutes long.
 I always use that quick moment to start my first load of laundry of the day.
 It’s a constant that I can depend on every single day, which I consider a huge multitasking win for this homeschool mom!
 Plus, it helps us all have fresh underwear on a daily basis.
 Definitely a must have, haha!

-Looking for fun manipulatives for keeping your preschooler or kindergartner busy?
+Looking for fun manipulatives for keeping your preschooler or kindergartner busy throughout the day?
 Check out 10 Best Curriculum Aides for my top choices!

 Schedule Free Time